Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 I put her skull on the fluffy pillow.
 I was on top of her.
 Planking.
 She wasn't feeling my bodyweight but she had to suffer the wrath of the weight of my love.

+Her neck is a vineyard and I wanted to get drunk there.
+So I did.
-Then I let my kisses drift down to her neck.
+I let my kisses drift down to her neck.
 Soft, damp kisses.
 The kind that stay.
 Neck was her weak spot, I knew.